build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 The sample web application hosted in the `sample-pyton-web-app` folder is a Python application that we will be deploying.
 It requires Nginx and uWSGI to run.
 To install these components, we need to follow a number of steps.
 First, we need to install all the OS packages, then configure Nginx and uWSGI, ensure they're are running, and copy the sample application to the instance.
 A bash script file that configures all of these setup steps is provided in `sample-pyton-web-app/configure_amz_linux_sample_app.sh`.
 Have a look at the steps in it if you want to know more about how the instance is configured.

-To deploy the web application, we need to add code to our CDK application that will copy the configuration files and scripts to a location that the instance has access to, along with the sample app code - we will use S3 for this.
+To deploy the web application, we need to add code to our CDK application that will copy the configuration files and scripts to a location that the instance has access to, along with the sample app code—we will use Amazon S3 for this.
 To do so, add the following code in `lib/ec2-cdk-stack.ts` below the previous code:

 ```typescript
       // Use an asset to allow uploading files to S3, and then download it to the EC2 instance as part of the user data